Where it all began

-I first became interested in the way in which animals behave, both with each other and with us, and in turn what they were communicating, during a month long yoga trip to Goa.
-Within days we were spending much of our free time with a pack of beach dogs, learning through observation how they interacted with one another and how, over time, we were accepted into their pack.
-Our time spent with the dogs inevitably put us in touch with the local animal shelter in Anjuna where we would go every day to walk the dogs or simply to spend time just sitting with those who were either injured, unwell or just too traumatised to walk with us.
-Upon our return, I began to observe Daisy, our by then elderly rescue dog, with fresh eyes and began to have a much greater understanding of what she was communicating both to us, our cats and other canine friends.
+I first became interested in animal psychology and behaviour during a month long yoga trip to Goa.
+Within days of arriving, we were spending much of our free time with a pack of beach dogs.
+Through observation, we learned how they interacted and communicated with one another.
+Over time, they accepted us into their pack.
+Our time spent with these dogs inevitably put us in touch with the local animal shelter in Anjuna.
+We would go every day to walk the dogs or to spend time just sitting with the injured, unwell or traumatised.
+Upon our return, I observed Daisy, our elderly rescue dog, with fresh eyes.
+I developed a greater understanding of what she was communicating both to us, our cats and other canine friends.

-Daisy passed away early in 2009 and I experienced again, something I had not seen since childhood – the very different reactions of my cats to her passing.
-My female cat, Bianca, had coexisted quite happily alongside Daisy as far as I was aware but there was not a particular bond; Tango, my male cat, however, had been very close to Daisy since we rescued him as a very unwell kitten and his grief was obvious.
-I began to research pet grieving and so began my studies into animal emotion.
+Daisy passed away early in 2009, and I experienced the different reactions of my cats to her passing.
+Bianca had coexisted happily alongside Daisy as far as I was aware, but there was not a particular bond.
+Tango, however, had been very close to Daisy, and his grief was obvious.
+I researched pet grieving and so began my studies into animal emotion.

-In April 2015, we headed back out to Spain for some more volunteering at SOS Animals and it was here that we met Rebel who was to become our next ‘no hope’ Spanish rescue.
-Rebel is a wonderfully complex dog and once again, I found myself learning an incredible amount from my dog.
-I began to practise some different techniques from the Tellington Touch method on Rebel with great results and it has been truly wonderful to see yet another ‘unhomeable’ dog grow in trust and confidence.
+In April 2015, we headed back out to Spain for more volunteering at SOS Animals.
+It was here that we met Rebel who was to become our next ‘no hope’ Spanish rescue.
+Rebel is a wonderfully complex dog and once again, I learned an incredible amount from my dog.
+I practised some different techniques from the Tellington Touch method on Rebel with great results and it has been wonderful to see yet another ‘unhomeable’ dog grow in trust and confidence.

-It is my belief that all animals deserve a loving home and that all can adapt well to a new life if we, as human beings, take the time to learn what is considered to be normal dog/cat behaviour and what it is that they are trying to communicate to us.
+It is my belief that all animals deserve a loving home and that all can adapt well to a new life.
+It is our responsibility to take the time to learn about normal dog/cat behaviour and to understand what they are trying to communicate to us.
 By taking the time to understand our pets, we make for a happier and more harmonious coexistence.

 Please get in touch with me for advice on your cat or dog’s behaviour or to make an appointment.
 Cost will depend on duration and nature of enquiry.